Lorandil/ATTiny85-optimization-guide/README.md

 * If not required, disable 'millis()' and 'micros()' in the ATtinyCore by Spence Konde - this will save a large amount of flash (in my case more than 200 bytes!)

-* Don't use the Arduino 'pinMode()' command, instead write directly to the control registers.
+* Don't use the Arduino `pinMode()` command, instead write directly to the control registers.
   This easily saves > 100 bytes of flash!<br>
   For example the initialization of a TinyJoypad just requires these two lines of code: